Q: What is zoning?

 Q: How are zoning regulations enacted?

 A: The local legislative authority may enact legislation under the authority given by the state.
 Typically, the local legislature of the political subdivision will appoint a planning commission to review land use within the political subdivision.
 The planning commission will usually propose a “comprehensive land use plan,” which serves as a guide for dividing the political subdivision into districts or zones as well as more detailed elements of community development.
-Generally speaking, zoning districts and regulations help implement this comprehensive plan.
+Several states have moved in recent years to require comprehensive planning in order to enact zoning.
+Generally speaking, zoning districts and regulations help implement comprehensive plans.
 The most common types of districts are residential, commercial and industrial.
 These districts may be further divided.
 For example, a residential district may be further divided to provide for single-family and multi-family zones or small and large lots.
+There are districts that allow mixing uses in certain ways as well, which are becoming more popular.
+While these allow for some mixing of uses, they focus on high-quality design, context-specific applications, and ensuring proper transitions and relationships of uses within a project and with surrounding sites.

 A comprehensive plan may help justify the appropriateness of the zoning regulations.
 The local legislature, whether a city or village council, board of township trustees or board of county commissioners, is responsible for enacting the plan and the zoning regulations that define each zone.
 Because comprehensive plans and zoning regulations provide a blueprint for future growth and development, they should be periodically updated to reflect changes in the community.